SEDSCelestiaBPGC/Externally-Randomized-Encryption-Service/Contributing.md

 ## How Can I Contribute?
 - To contribute please put in Pull Requests using Python and Google Colab
+- Always test your code before launching a pull request.
 - Report Bugs
 - Suggest enhancements to the code